doctorfree/MMM-YouTubeWebView/README.md

 npm install
 ```

+## Limitations

+Electron's webview tag is based on Chromium's webview, which is undergoing
+architectural changes.
+This impacts the stability of webviews, including
+rendering, navigation, and event routing.

+You can not add keyboard, mouse, and scroll event listeners to webview.

 ## Motivation

 When embedding YouTube videos in MagicMirror, some videos cannot be embedded using an iframe.
 There are several reasons, one of these is the HTTP response header `X-Frame-Options: DENY` by the website disables iframe.
 This is needed for security.